sayeduddin/Financial-Analysis-Tools/README.md

 # Financial-Analysis-Tools
-Contains various tools I personally use to extract insights regarding particular stocks as well as the broader market.
+Contains various rudimentary tools I personally use to extract insights regarding particular stocks as well as the broader market using web scraping, pandas and matplotlib.

 ## Get_Data
 Requirements: Pandas, Requests